 We see that a democractic world is a very recent achievement.
 Also, economic success tends to go with political freedom.
 The countries that democratized first were also the countries that first achieved sustained economic growth.
 One might thus hope that the relatively high growth rates enjoyed by today’s poorer countries will lead to further political freedom. – Max Roser, Our World in Data

 What will the state of PR be when more technology is incorporated and introduced?

 Media relations MUST intertwine with SEO, marketing, art direction, social campaigns, and more today and it will be impossible not to see media relation’s importance once all the integrations happen across different functions and channels that provide stories.
 I imagine most publicists of the future will also be able to do programming, design, videography, data analytics, and other knowledge functions in order to amplify and understand the value of PR.

 Do you see the relationship between publicists and journalists improving or deteriorating as time progresses?

 Only improving IF technology and tools are adopted.
 This is why we built OnePitch.
 Technology can help make the best introductions that then can foster great relationships over time.
 There is no substitute for relationships – the world goes round because of your network or lack thereof it.
 However, technology can help relationships start and flourish.

-Next week, Beck is diving into her day-to-day routine, her role at OnePitch, and how she is impacting the democratization between publicists and journalists.
+Check out our follow up blog with OnePitch’s Beck Bamberger diving into her day-to-day routine, her role at OnePitch, and how she is impacting the democratization between publicists and journalists.
 In the meantime, get to work on those pitches!
 Did you learn anything that you could incorporate into your next pitch to the media?
 Sign into your profile and submit that new pitch.
 We’ll take it from there.